A Survey on Session-based Recommender Systems: Related Work

 \subsection{SBRSs vs. SRSs}

 SBRSs and SRSs are built on session data and sequence data respectively, while they are often mixed up by some readers.
 So it is necessary to first clarify the difference between session data and sequence data.
-A \textit{session} is a list of interactions with a clear \textit{boundary}, while the interactions may be \textit{unordered} (in unordered sessions) \cite{hu1937diversifying,wang2017perceiving} or \textit{ordered} (in ordered sessions) \cite{hidasi2015session,quadrana2017personalizing}.
-The session data from a given user usually consists of multiple sessions separated by multiple boundaries (i.e., the starting and ending interactions for a given session) with un-uniform time intervals between adjacent sessions.
-A \textit{sequence} is a list of historical symbols (e.g., item IDs) with clear \textit{order}.
-The sequence data from a given user often contains a single sequence with uniform time intervals between adjacent symbols inside it \cite{quadrana2018sequence} and there is only one boundary for it.
-A boundary usually indicates co-occurrence-based dependencies \cite{cao2015coupling} over the interactions or symbols within it.
+A \textit{session} is a list of interactions with a clear \textit{boundary}, while the interactions may be chronologically \textit{ordered} (in ordered sessions) \cite{hidasi2015session,quadrana2017personalizing}, or \textit{unordered} (in unordered sessions)~\cite{hu1937diversifying,wang2017perceiving}.
+A boundary refers to the starting-ending interaction pair to start and end a specific session in a transaction event.
+An ordered (unordered) session refers to a session in which the interactions are (not) chronologically ordered.
+The session data from a given user usually consists of multiple sessions happening at different time and separated by multiple boundaries with non-identical time intervals between sessions (cf. Fig. \ref{fig_sequence} (a)).
+A \textit{sequence} is a list of historical elements (e.g., item IDs) with clear \textit{order}.
+The sequence data from a given user often contains a single sequence with only one boundary for it (cf. Fig. \ref{fig_sequence} (b)).
+In most sequence data, the timestamps are used to sort the elements inside a sequence only while no explicit time intervals are included and considered~\cite{quadrana2018sequence}.
+A boundary usually indicates co-occurrence-based dependencies \cite{cao2015coupling} over the interactions or elements within it.
 Co-occurrence-based dependencies constitute the foundation of SBRSs, especially for those built on unordered session data.
-Order implies clear sequential dependencies among the interactions or symbols inside a session or a sequence.
-We systematically show the difference between the session data and the sequence data from a certain user in Table \ref{tab:seq}.
+Order implies clear sequential dependencies among the interactions or elements inside a session or a sequence.
+We show the difference between the session data and the sequence data from a certain user in Table \ref{tab:seq}. \begin{small}